chrisjmccormick/hog_matlab/README.md

 # hog_matlab
 Matlab implementation of the HOG person detector.

 I originally created this project to experiment with different ways to modify the descriptor to reduce the dimensionality with minimal loss in accuracy.
+This project uses the original descriptor dimensions, though.

 Some things you should know going into this:

 * The HOG detector is compute intense, and this is *not* a highly-optimized implementation.
 * The primary value in this code, I think, is to use it to learn about the HOG detector.
   * The code is well documented, and Matlab syntax makes the operations fairly plain.
-  * It will be much easier to learn about the detector from this code, I think, than from the optimized OpenCV implementation, for example.
+  * It will be much easier to learn about the details of the detector from this code, I think, than from the optimized OpenCV implementation, for example.

 **HOG Tutorial**